rfmoz/tuptime/README.md

 - Its main purpose is tracking all the system startups/shutdowns and present that information to the user in a more understandable way.
 Don't have mail alerts when a milestones are reached or the limitation of keep the last n records.

-- Its written to avoid false startups registers.
+- It's written to avoid false startups registers.
 This is an issue that sometimes happens when the NTP adjust the system clock, on virtualized enviroments, on servers with high load, when the system resynchronized with their RTC clock after a suspend and resume cycle...

 - It can report:
   - Registers as a table or list ordering by any label.